 In other words, a few mph faster than a VW Beetle, which was starting to really take off when the TD was wrapping up its stint in 1953.
 With a Judson supercharger installed, a VW would walk away from a TD, seat four in relative comfort, and still cost less.
 And with some rear negative camber dialed in, like this ’55, probably out-corner it too.

 The greatest asset of the MG?
 It always felt like you were going twice as fast, so who cared if you couldn’t keep up with a VW or Grandpa’s Ford sedan on a straightaway?
-And when the road got twisty, the TD’s rack and pinion steering generated something that Americans had never experienced before: tight, accurate and with the right amount of feedback through the big wheel (this one is not stock).
+And when the road got twisty, the TD’s rack and pinion steering generated something that Americans had never experienced before: tight, accurate and with the right amount of feedback through the big wheel.

 Most of all, it was (is) just the whole elbows-out open-top wind-in-the hair experience.
 That was undoubtedly the MG’s greatest asset, and highly addictive.
 MG’s were fair-weather friends.
 And Miata drivers are still re-enacting the MG experience (the good parts).